singh-man/books/crackingTheCoding/16_moderate.md

 | 2            | 1             | 3          | ----- | 4            | 4             | 1          |
 | 2            | 2             | 4          | ----- | 4            |               |            |

-Each individual row has a 1  in 25 chance of occurring, since there are two calls to rand5() and each distrib­utes its results with ¹/₅th probability.
+Each individual row has a 1  in 25 chance of occurring, since there are two calls to rand5() and each distributes its results with ¹/₅th probability.
 If you count up the number of times each number occurs, you'll note that this rand7() function will return 4 with ⁵/₂₅th probability but return 0 with just ³/₂₅th probability.
 This means that our function has failed; the results do not have probability 1/7th.

 Now, imagine we modify our function to add an if-statement, to change the constant multiplier, or to insert a new call to rand5().
 We will still wind up with a similar looking table, and the probability of getting any one of those rows will be ¹/₅ᵏ, where k is the number of calls to rand5() in that row.
 Different rows may have different number of calls.